peppone93/42_RT_public/README.md

 ![alt text](screens/screen16.png)
 ![alt text](screens/screen17.png)

-_For this project I decided to make all files public but please do not hesitate to contact me if need additional details._
+_If you are interested in the complete code, please do not hesitate to contact me._